BibratRanjan/Old-Books-Online-Shopping-Cart/README.md

 3. DataLayer(SqlServer)

 ## Functionalities:
-### Administrator
+#### Administrator
-1. Adding Products
-2. Adding New Category of Products
+i.
+Adding Products
-3. Handle Customer Orders
-4. View Product Details like stock
+ii.
+Adding New Category of Products iii.
+Handle Customer Orders iv.
+View Product Details like stock
-### User
+#### User
-1. See products by category
+i.
+See products by category
-2. Add products to the cart
+ii.
+Add products to the cart
-3. Remove from cart
+iii.
+Remove from cart
-4. Fill in Customer Details
+iv.
+Fill in Customer Details
-5. Track the product delivery
+v.
+Track the product delivery